We can build safe online spaces!

 For more information on National Crime Victims’ Rights Week CLICK HERE

-We encourage you to wear denim in order to raise awareness against rape and sexual violence.
-The California Coalition Against Sexual Assault (CALCASA) and Operation Care encourage all legislator’s and staff to wear jeans on Wednesday, April 24, 2019, to raise awareness about sexual assault and show support for victims of sexual assault.
+Operation Care encourages the community to wear jeans on Wednesday, April 28, 2021, to raise awareness about sexual assault and show support for victims of sexual assault.
 Denim Day was established in 1996 when a rape case was overturned by the Italian Supreme Court.
 In this case, the perpetrator, who had been previously convicted for sexual assault, argued that because the victim was wearing tight jeans she must have helped the perpetrator take off her pants during her assault, therefore making it consensual.
 This decision created a widespread campaign known as “Denim Day” in which jeans are worn on the last Wednesday of April to protest sexual violence.